Tacrolimus

 Why Tacrolimus Is Prescribed in Veterinary Medicine

 Tacrolimus is most commonly prescribed by veterinarians to treat dogs that have been diagnosed with a dry eye condition secondary to immune-mediated inflammation.
-While not as common, tacrolimus is also used in cats.
-Additionally, tacrolimus may be used to treat a variety of topical conditions (atopic dermatitis, “hot spots”, anal fistulas, etc).
+While not as common, this medication is also used in cats.
+Additionally, this medication may be used to treat a variety of topical conditions (atopic dermatitis, “hot spots”, anal fistulas, etc).

 Tacrolimus should be administered to your pet exactly as prescribed by your veterinarian.
 Do not touch the tube or container tip to your pet’s eyes, and do not touch the tube or container tip with your finger after applying the medication to your pet’s eye.

 If you need to apply another eye medication, wait at least five minutes before doing so and apply all drops prior to ointments.
-If you miss a dose, then give the next dose as soon as you remember.
+In the case of missing a dose, give the next dose as soon as you remember.
 If it is close to the next scheduled dose, then wait and resume with the next regularly scheduled dose.
 Do not administer a double dose.

 It is recommended to wipe away any excess or residual that may pool in the fur surrounding your pet’s eye.
 Use a warm, wet disposable cloth to wipe the area while avoiding contact with the eye itself.